Utility Theory based Cognitive Modeling in the Application of Robotics: A Survey: Multi-Agent Systems

 A multi-agent system (MAS) consists of several agents interacting with each other, which may act cooperatively, competitively, or exhibit a mixture of these behaviors \cite{vlassis2007concise}.
 In the most general case, agents will act on behalf of users with different goals and motivations to cooperate, coordinate, and negotiate with each other, achieving successful interaction, such as in human society \cite{wooldridge2009introduction}.
 Most MAS implementations aim to optimize the system's policies with respect to individual needs and intrinsic values, even though many real-world problems are inherently multi-objective \cite{ruadulescu2020multi}.
 Therefore, many conflicts and complex trade-offs in the MAS need to be managed, and compromises among agents should be based on the utility mapping the innate values of a compromise solution -- how to measure and what to optimize \cite{zintgraf2015quality}.

 However, in the MAS setting, the situations will become much more complex when we consider individual utility reflects its own needs and preferences.
 For example, although we assume each group member receives the same team rewards in fully cooperative MAS, the benefits received by an individual agent are usually significant differences according to its contributions and innate values in real-world scenarios or general multi-agent settings.
 Especially in distributed intelligent systems, such as multi-robot systems (MRS), self-driving cars, and delivery drones, there is no single decision-maker with full information and authority.
 Instead, the system performance greatly depends on the decisions made by interacting entities with local information and limited communication capabilities \cite{paccagnan2022utility}.

+From the multi-objective multi-agent perspective, \cite{ruadulescu2020multi} proposes a taxonomy based on utility into three types: {\it Individual utility}, where each agent serves a different agenda and just tries to optimise for that; {\it Team utility}, where all agents serve the same interest, like playing football; {\it Social choice utility}, which represents agents are interested in optimizing the overall social welfare across all agents.
+According to different application scenarios, they provided a more detailed classification.
+Fig. \ref{fig:social_utility} illustrates the taxonomy of multi-objective multi-agent decision-making settings based on utility theory and Fig. \ref{fig:multi_utility} presents the utility rewards classification in multi-objective multi-agent decision-making with different setting.

-This section reviews the works of decision-makers compromise in MAS from the game-theoretic utility cooperative decision-making perspective based on their needs and innate values.
-Then, we discuss the design and influence of individual utility functions to induce desirable system behaviors and optimization criteria.
+This section, in combination with the applications in AI and robotics, reviews work on decision-makers' compromise in MAS, ranging from game-theoretic utilities to cooperative decision-making grounded in their needs and innate values.
+Then, we discuss the design and the influence of individual utility functions on desirable system behaviors and optimization criteria.
+Finally, we extend the topic from individual utility to applications of artificial social welfare.